 3 tbsp butter, room temperature

-At least 1 quarter of a medium roll of cheese (see the video at 2:35 to see how big of a portion you need)
+At least 1 quarter of a medium roll of cheese, preferably gouda or a semi-soft cheese (see the video at 2:35 to see how big of a portion you need)

 1 medium bowl of breadcrumbs (I improvised and crushed up some sweet biscuits!)

-In the sand mixer, dump in the flour, instant yeast, and sugar.
-Mix these ingredients, add the ½ tspn salt, and then mix all these dry ingredients thoroughly.
+In the stand mixer, dump in the flour, instant yeast, and sugar.
+Mix these ingredients, then add the salt and mix all these dry ingredients thoroughly.

-After picking up all the dry ingredients, add in the room temperature butter and the ube extract (the link to the ube extract I use is in the description of my YouTube video!).
+Add the butter and the ube extract (the link to the ube extract I use is in the description of my YouTube video).